cogtoolslab/neurosketch/README.md

 	- Interaction with object assignment? (mixed effects model)

 4. Measure Informational Connectivity within Drawing Regions
-	- Which regions represent common information about target over time?
+	- Which regions represent information about target over time?
+	- How do patterns between regions capture information about target over time?
 	- What does this imply about organization of visual production system?